Best daily deals

 The Sony MDR-7506 might not be the best for enjoying your brand new listening station, but there's a reason this is a standard when it comes to audio production and mixing.

-For activities like recording, podcasting, and plugging into electronic instruments, it’s an ideal candidate.
+It’s an ideal candidate for recording, podcasting, and plugging into electronic instruments.
 While the MDR-7506 is no bass monster, it still outputs bass at a fine volume.
 The treble might benefit from EQ to tame its volume.

 Sure, you can’t disconnect the cable to easily replace it, but at least there’s a warranty.
 Until recently, the Sony MDR-7506 also shipped with a service manual anticipating you (or your organization’s tech department) would perform maintenance over the lifespan of the headphones.
 In other words, you can disassemble it, replace parts, and put it back together, which is pretty darn eco-friendly.
 The same cannot be said for a lot of headphones.
 You ought to get a pair.